What is a credit-builder loan and how does it work?

-A credit-builder loan is a financial product with competitive terms that helps you build credit while saving money.
+Creditors design credit-builder loans to help you build credit from scratch or improve your credit health.
 It’s ideal for individuals who have bad credit or no credit at all and have trouble getting approved for credit cards or traditional loan products.

 If you’re approved for a credit-builder loan, the bank will deposit the entire loan amount into an interest-earning savings account.
 You’ll make a fixed monthly payment for a set period and receive the loan proceeds (minus applicable fees) at the end of the loan term.